Devizes White Horse: Devizes Millennium White Horse

-In 1998, a newcomer to Devizes, Sarah Padwick, who was presumably inspired by the other seven current white horses in Wiltshire, sent a letter to a local newspaper that there should be a white horse cut on Roundway Hill to celebrate the millennium.
-She was unaware of the very nearby Snobs Horse.
-The newspaper liked the idea and plans followed suit.
-Originally, the plan was to recut the Snobs Horse in its original location (the aforementioned 1998 attempt).
-This plan was unsuccessful due to the site being declared a Site of Special Scientific Interest.
-However a local farmer, Chris Combe, offered his part of land on Roundway Hill as an alternative site, provided permission was granted by the Crown Estates Commissioners, who own the land.
-Wiltshire County Council Tourism supported the project as did Roundway Parish Council who supported the planning application made to the Kennet District Council.
+In 1998, a newcomer to Devizes, Sarah Padwick, apparently inspired by the other seven surviving white horses in Wiltshire, sent a letter to a local newspaper suggesting that a white horse should be cut on Roundway Hill to celebrate the millennium.
+She was unaware of the nearby Snobs Horse.
+The newspaper liked the idea and plans followed.
+The original plan was to recut the Snobs Horse in its original location, following the attempted revival in 1998.
+This proved unsuccessful because the site was declared a Site of Special Scientific Interest.
+However, a local farmer, Chris Combe, offered his land on Roundway Hill as an alternative site, provided permission was granted by the Crown Estates Commissioners, who own the land.
+Wiltshire County Council Tourism supported the project, as did Roundway Parish Council, which supported the planning application made to Kennet District Council.
 This became the new location of the horse.
-The design of the horse was James Smith' design from 1954 except reversed so the horse faced right.
-The design was also a horse depicted as moving (the other Wiltshire White Horses are in a standing position).
+The design was based on James Smith's 1954 drawing, but reversed so that the horse faced right.
+The design also depicted the horse in motion, whereas the other Wiltshire white horses are shown standing.

-A committee was set up to oversee the project, the 'Cavaliers of the Devizes Millennium White Horse', and members of the public were invited to join.
+A committee, the Cavaliers of the Devizes Millennium White Horse, was set up to oversee the project, and members of the public were invited to join.
 The group was also formed to support its future maintenance.
-Alan Truscott, of Sarsens Housing, joined the committee as the member in charge of the surveying and pegging out of the figure of the horse on the hill, alongside did Keith Saunders of Pearce Civil Engineering, who joined to provide the machinery and manpower to complete the clearing of the top soil and the infilling of the chalk following the cutting of the outline, the cutting of which was done by hand by various groups and individuals from the local community.
+Alan Truscott, of Sarsens Housing, joined the committee as the member in charge of surveying and pegging out the figure on the hill, while Keith Saunders of Pearce Civil Engineering joined to provide the machinery and manpower to clear the topsoil and infill the chalk after the outline had been cut.
+The outline itself was cut by hand by various groups and individuals from the local community.
 Two hundred people helped cut the figure.
-It was anticipated that this project will promote Devizes, its ancient heritage and the attractive countryside surrounding it, as well as to be an additional feature to the tourist map of the area.
+It was anticipated that the project would promote Devizes, its ancient heritage and the attractive surrounding countryside, as well as add a feature to the area's tourist map.

-The digging of the outline of the horse occurred over the weekend of 18/19 September 1999.
-The 200 people cutting were asked to dig one metre in length, the total length of the horse being 230m approx. On 20 September, the site became closed so that the sponsors of Pearce Civil Engineering could dig out the body of the horse for some several days.
+The digging of the horse's outline took place over the weekend of 18–19 September 1999.
+The 200 people taking part were asked to dig one metre in length, the total length of the horse being approximately 230 m.
+On 20 September, the site was closed so that Pearce Civil Engineering could dig out the body of the horse over several days.
 They also positioned the rocks used as the horse's eye and nostril.
 Devizes White Horse was completed on 29 September 1999.